cap-js/docs/about/best-practices.md

 ## Services

 Services are the most central concept in CAP when it comes to an application's behavior.
-They are  declared in CDS, frequently as views on underlying data, and implemented by services providers in the CAP runtimes.
+They're  declared in CDS, frequently as views on underlying data, and implemented by services providers in the CAP runtimes.
 This ultimately establishes a **Service-centric Paradigm** which manifests in these **key design principles**:

 - **Every** active thing is a **service** → _yours, and framework-provided ones_{.grey}
 - Services establish **interfaces** → *declared in service models*{.grey}